How to Boost the Effectiveness of Sales Training

 Invest in Customized Training

 Another significant way to boost the effectiveness of training is customization.
 In addition to making the training more relevant to sales reps, it is also a way to work toward your predetermined goals.
-This can include examples in the training curricula that relate to an organization’s specific business or industry and incorporates their unique language.
+This can include examples in the training curricula that relate to an organization’s specific business or industry and incorporate their unique language.
 Of course, for many organizations, off-the-shelf solutions can be effective, so it is vital your organization takes the time to determine if customization is worth the additional investment.

 Ensure Interaction and Engagement